 The portable suction unit should be incorporated into your ALS assemblage.
-That means ensuring someone is designated to grab the unit when you arrive on scene.
-Having a well-coordinated team means that everyone knows his or her responsibilities prior to arrival, which will ensure smooth operations on every emergency call.
+That means ensuring someone is designated to grab the unit when you arrive on the scene.
+Having a well-coordinated team means that everyone knows his or her responsibilities before arrival, which will ensure smooth operations on every emergency call.

 3. After the Call

 A thorough suction maintenance checklist will ensure the unit is returned to service once it’s been used.
 The after-call portion of the checklist should include:

 - Use of proper disinfectant (follow the manufacturer’s guidelines)

 - Cleaning both the interior and exterior of the unit